DS4PS/cpp-526-fall-2019/index.md

 The online discussions are explicitly intended to meet the objectives stated above.
 They are not intended as another form of &quot;lecture&quot; where the instructor provides commentary and students simply react to that.
 Rather, the discussions are a chance for peer-to-peer interaction and proactive engagement by each individual student.

-The purpose of all exams and assigned written work is also threefold: (1) the assignments and written exam afford students the opportunity to demonstrate substantive understanding of materials covered in course readings, lectures and online discussion, (2) the assignments and exam permit students to develop and demonstrate research, analytic and written communication skills, and (3) the written work permits the instructor to assess student knowledge, skills and ability within this subject domain.